alekseivillegas/Email-Support-Tickets/README.md

 Email Support Tickets
 ---------------------

 Email Support Tickets is a support ticket system for WordPress that also sends the message body via email.
-This plugin was forked from  the [wpsc Support Tickets](http://wordpress.org/plugins/wpsc-support-tickets/) plugin by wpStoreCart, LLC.
-While that plugin is excellent, this one is modified to meet my goals.
+This plugin was forked from  the [wpsc Support Tickets](http://wordpress.org/plugins/wpsc-support-tickets/) plugin by wpStoreCart, LLC and is an alternative for it.
+While that plugin was great, this Email Support Tickets plugin is modified to meet my needs.

 **Main Differences?**